oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-create-a-matter-app-on-esp32.md

 [1683309736.149405][15:17] CHIP:TOO: Device commissioning completed with success
 ```

-4. Now that we have created a secure relationship by "commissioning" the matter accessory we will now do some simple
-interaction with the Matter Accessory using the chip-tool as a Matter controller.
-We will get into further details
-of the "interaction model" and "data model" of Matter in later codelabs.
-But for now, we will do some simple
+4. Now that we have created a secure relationship by "commissioning" the matter accessory we will now do some simple interaction with the Matter Accessory using the chip-tool as a Matter controller.
+We will get into further details  of the "interaction model" and "data model" of Matter in later codelabs.
+But for now, we will do some simple interactions.
-interactions/

 In the same shell window, we will read the vendor-name of the Matter accessory using the following command: